-Chef and cookbook author Hsiao-Ching Chou is sharing a few of her favorite Lunar New Year recipes from her book "Chinese Soul Food: A Friendly Guide for Homemade Dumplings, Stir-Fries, Soups, and More."
+Chef and cookbook author Hsiao-Ching Chou shares a few of her favorite Lunar New Year recipes from her book "Chinese Soul Food: A Friendly Guide for Homemade Dumplings, Stir-Fries, Soups, and More."

 I love humble dishes that give more than they take.
 It's soupy and hearty without being heavy.
 For Chinese New Year, this dish represents a big, happy family.
 This recipe can wear many different hats because you can change the protein and vegetables according to what you have on hand.

-During Chinese New Year, families enjoy eating noodles, because the noodles represent long life — especially if the cook makes homemade noodles that are extra long.
-I love how quickly this dish comes together and how flexible it is.
+During the Lunar New Year, families enjoy eating noodles because they represent long life — especially if the cook makes homemade noodles that are extra, extra long.
+I love how quickly this dish comes together and that it's also incredibly versatile.

 For the Chinese New Year feast, it's important to have a balance of dishes, as well as a mix of flavors and textures.
 Having plenty of stir-fried vegetables is key.
 Lettuce is symbolic of prosperity, so you can substitute a hearty green leaf lettuce for the baby bok choy in this recipe to ensure good fortune for the year.